Note: Projects have been renamed to Workspace. Functionality stays the same.

 Just make sure that you are placing the code in the <footer> of your pages.

-Step 2 - Copy Funnelytics Project Tracking Code
+Step 2 - Copy Funnelytics Workspace Tracking Code

-To set up Funnelytics tracking, you need to locate the tracking script for your Project.
+To set up Funnelytics tracking, you need to locate the tracking script for your Workspace.
 There are two places you can find it.

 - Click Settings

 OPTION 2 - Inside your Funnel’s Settings Panel

 - Open the Funnel Setting Panel in the Funnel Canvas

 - Select and Copy the Tracking Script from the Settings Panel

 Step 3 - Paste Funnelytics Code into Wordpress

 Open the Insert Headers and Footers plugin under Settings > Insert Headers and Footers and paste your tracking script in the Scripts in Footer text area and save your changes

 NOTE: As soon as you click save the tracking script will start collecting data about visitors to your site.